Your blog theme controls the visual layout and appearance of your blog.

 Most themes allow you to upload a custom image header.

 You upload your own custom image header as follows:

-1. Go to Appearance > Header in your dashboard.
+1. Go to Appearance > Customize in your dashboard.

 - Only .jpeg, .gif, and .png files can be used for image headers.

-- For best results we recommend you resize the image to the exact dimensions recommended for that theme before uploading by using an image editing program.
+- For best results we recommend you resize the image to the exact dimensions recommended for the theme before uploading by using an image editing program.